 To learn more or to register, call: (408) 961-9873

 R.Y.D.E.
-(Reach Your Destination Easily) is a curb-to-curb transportation and local trip planning service for adults 55+ living in the west valley communities: Campbell, Cupertino, Los Gatos, Monte Sereno & Saratoga.
+(Reach Your Destination Easily) is a curb-to-curb transportation and local trip planning service for adults 65+ living in the west valley communities of: Campbell, Cupertino, Los Gatos, Monte Sereno, Saratoga, parts of San Jose, and Morgan Hill.
 RYDE fees are fixed based on the number of miles you travel to a destination.
 Use RYDE for appointments, grocery shopping, visits with friends, or trips to a location in the west valley.
-RYDE also provides trips to area doctors' offices, hospitals, and the Sunnyvale CalTrain Center.
-Call 36 hours prior to requested ride or book a ride up to 5 weeks ahead.
+RYDE also provides trips to area doctors’ offices, hospitals, the Sunnyvale CalTrain Center and the VA Hospital in Palo Alto.

 To Book a RYDE: